thiblahute/meson-website/Reference-manual.md

     subproject_object subproject(subproject_name, ...)

 Takes the project specified in the positional argument and brings that in the current build specification.
 Subprojects must always be placed inside the `subprojects` directory at the top source directory.
 So for example a subproject called `foo` must be located in `${MESON_SOURCE_ROOT}/subprojects/foo`.
+Supports the following keyword arguments:

-You can specify the `version` keyword argument that works just like the one in `dependency`.
-It specifies what version the subproject should be, as an example `>=1.0.1`.
+ - `version` keyword argument that works just like the one in `dependency`.
+It specifies what version the subproject should be, as an example `>=1.0.1`
+ - `default_options`, an array of default option values that override those set in the project's `default_options` invocation (like `default_options` in `project`, they only have effect when Meson is run for the first time, and command line arguments override any default options in build files)

 ### test